pixel-clover/uview/README.md

 ### Features

-- Runs on Windows, macOS, Linux, or any other platform that supports Java
+* Works on Windows, macOS, Linux, or any system with Java 21 or later installed
-- Allows users to view the contents of `unitypackage` files and extract specific assets
+* Supports viewing the contents of `*.unitypackage` files
+* Supports extracting specific assets without Unity
-- Allows users to view and edit the assets, including C# scripts, shaders, and prefabs
+* Supports viewing and editing assets such as C# scripts, shaders, and prefabs
-- Supports editing `meta` files associated with the assets
+* Supports viewing and editing `*.meta` files associated with assets
-- Supports modifying package contents, including adding or removing assets
+* Supports adding or removing assets from the package

 > [!IMPORTANT]
 > This project is still in early stages of development and may be buggy and not support all Unity package features.